 How is SAP AIF sold?

 SAP AIF is sold in blocks of one million transactions.
 There are three tiers defined whereas price per block goes down the higher the yearly transactional volume.
+The license material number for all tiers is 7020287.

 In addition, as of March 2nd 2020, AIF is also available as SAP S/4HANA Cloud for Application Interface Framework, extended edition (fka Single Tenant Edition).
 This is a cloud offering for any medium and large customer covering the full scope of functionalities necessary to build a holistic system in the cloud with focus on S/4HANA innovation.
 The functionality is available in modular packages, which can be combined.
 Each package has a subscription price, which included licenses, enterprise support, infrastructure, and application management service.
 All packages follow the same commercial terms and have been created along the same commercialization model.
 It is licensed by the same transaction based metric and blocks of 1 Million transactions per year (license material ID 8008257).